 For home offices, those who print infrequently can save lots of $$ on plastic ink cartridges that quickly dry out.
 Download documents onto a flash drive and print cheaply at the library, UPS store (more $$), or the like.
 Buy ink pens with metal replacement cartridges and quality ink flow-- instead of a 36‐pack of plastic BICS that promptly run out of ink.
 Use both sides of paper, crossing out the first page.
 Use electronic documents, not FAXes.
 See "Organizing Mail" for other hints.

 For the bathroom: Choose razors that use replacement cartridges, not short‐lived, high-percentage-plastic disposables.
 Two billion single-use shavers are discarded in the US each year.
 Or use an electric shaver.
-Completely use up personal product, before opening new ones.
+Completely use up personal products, before opening new ones.
 Don't overbuy them.
 Avoid plastic pump-action bottles of hand soap.
 Many are antibacterial and contain triclosan, a chemical that several medical associations recommend avoiding.

 A FEW SIMPLE STEPS